How Vox Mortuis Works

 |If you still don't check in...||More events are triggered, sending emails to your friends and relatives, giving them the information you wanted to pass on to them.|

 An event is simply an email that Vox Mortuis will send on your behalf if you haven't logged in or checked in for a while.
 You decide on the content, the email addresses, and the timing.

 The sequence of events described above is just an example.
 You can keep it simple, or you can construct a complex chain of events with numerous safeguards and different information released to different people at different times.
 The timing, number of events, recipients, and the content of the emails sent are entirely up to you.
 Everyone's circumstances are different.

 Checkin links are special links to our site that include a code that anonymously identifies you to our system.
 When you, or someone else clicks on your personal checkin link, we reset your timer.
-No data entry is required and no personal information is given out during a checkin, just an anonymous success or failure message.
-So it is quite safe to let someone else checkin for you.
+No data entry is required and no personal information is given out during a checkin.
+So it's quite safe to let someone else check in for you.
 However, you do need to make sure that your checkin link is not made public, otherwise your timer might be reset when it really shouldn't be.
-If you suspect that your checkin link may have become public or fallen into the wrong hands, there is a very simple procedure to cancel your old checkin link and generate a new one.
+If you suspect that your checkin link may have become public or fallen into the wrong hands, there is a very simple procedure to cancel it and generate a new one.

 Most people probably want to define at least one "safety event" that asks a trusted friend or relative to checkin for you if you are taken ill.
 Your friend can checkin for you as many times as necessary.

-To see an example event sequence, click on the link below.
+To see an example event sequence, click on the button below.